 Right now, Darnold’s leading the pack, which squares with what Vegas expects (+400), but Jackson (a +800 underdog) is right there with him.
 That could be Heisman holdover, a la 2013 Johnny Manziel, or it could be that Jackson is being undervalued.

 Baker Mayfield is also at +800 and about equal in search volume with Darnold and Jackson.
-That makes Mayfield, for now at least, the value pick at your sportsbook of choice.
+That makes Mayfield, for now at least, the value pick.

 As the season gets going and we get a few games and some real buzz surrounding the players, we’ll check back in.
 We’ll also incorporate players who are further down the Vegas list (or even off it completely), just for fun.